- Site Analysis

 Heat pump water heating

-Heat pumps provide a very efficient method of heating water although they will not generally be able to meet a household’s entire hot water demand.
+Heat pumps provide a very efficient method of heating water.

 On this page:

 - Energy efficiency of heat pumps for water heating